CUBRID/cubrid-manual/en/sql/partition.rst

 Partition Pruning
 =================

-Partition pruning is an optimization, limiting the scope of a query on a partitioned table by eliminating partitions.
-During partition pruning, CUBRID examines the **WHERE** clause of the query to identify partitions for which this clause would be always false (considering to the way partitioning was defined).
+Partition pruning is an optimization method, limiting the scope of a search on a partitioned table by eliminating partitions.
+During partition pruning, CUBRID examines the **WHERE** clause of the query to identify partitions for which this clause is always false, as considering the way partitioning was defined.
 In the following example, the **SELECT** query will only be applied to partitions *before_2008* and *before_2012*, since CUBRID knows that the rest of partitions hold data for which *YEAR (opening_date)* is less than 2004.

 .. code-block:: sql